 - You're not the only one who can give helpful comments on drafts.
 Students benefit greatly from participating in guided peer response groups.
 Consider using some class time (perhaps in the class preceding the due date) to get students to look at each other's drafts in pairs to answer focussed questions: "What was the most interesting idea in this piece?"
 "What points need further explanation?"
 Ask students to serve as authentic readers of each other's work rather than proofreaders.
 You are welcome to use student Advice files from this website to guide such discussions (for instance, the page on thesis statements).

 - Don't try to do everything yourself.
 Encourage students to use other relevant resources.
 Make sure that students know about handbooks on writing in your discipline, online advice on academic writing, and writing centres in their faculties or colleges.
-Other campus resources also provide specialized help for anxious students, those with possible learning disabilities (e.g., a striking discrepancy between oral and written performance), and students learning English as a second (or greater) language.
+Other campus resources also provide specialized help for anxious students, those with possible learning disabilities (e.g., a striking discrepancy between oral and written performance), and students learning English as a new language.
 Follow up your recommendations by asking students about their learning experiences with these resources, and comment on any improvements you see in subsequent work.

 - Don't write any more on the paper than the student is going to read and understand.
 Keep in mind that ambitious students are likely to be more interested in your comments than students who aim only at getting through.

 - Make the most comments on the things you care about the most.
 That's probably the content of your course rather than details of grammar or punctuation.
 Students become confused and sometimes resentful when their papers are covered with scribbled corrections.